ruslanlap/PowerToysRun-VideoDownloader/README.md

 ## 📝 Overview

-**SpeedTest** is a PowerToys Run plugin that lets you check your internet speed instantly from your keyboard.
-Just type `spt` in PowerToys Run and launch a test—no browser required!
+**VideoDownloader** is a PowerToys Run plugin that lets you download videos from YouTube and 1000+ other sites instantly from your keyboard.
+Just type `dl` followed by a video URL in PowerToys Run to start downloading—no browser required!

-- **Plugin ID:** `5A0F7ED1D3F24B0A900732839D0E43DB`
+- **Plugin ID:** `9B6621426ABD46EC9C8B30F165866711`
-- **Action Keyword:** `spt` or change to `speedtest`
+- **Action Keyword:** `dl`
 - **Platform:** Windows 10/11 (x64, ARM64)
 - **Tech:** C#/.NET, WPF, PowerToys Run API

 ## ✨ Features
-- ⚡ One-command internet speed test from PowerToys Run
+- ⚡ One-command video downloads from PowerToys Run
-- 📊 Shows download, upload, ping, server info, and shareable result URL
+- 📊 Supports YouTube and 1000+ other video sites
 - 🖼️ Modern WPF UI with real-time progress and results
 - 🎨 Theme-aware (dark/light icons, adapts to system theme)
 - 📝 Copy/share results instantly